lilianricaud/patterning-complexity/english/patterns.md

 Architect Christopher Alexander proposed a new meaning for patterns.
 In Alexander's is only interested in pattern of organization that enhance LIFE/QUALITY WITHOUT A NAME within a particular system.

-Increase SELF-ORGANIZATION and system stability.
+A living pattern solves a complex problem, increase SELF-ORGANIZATION and system stability.

 At their core, patterns describe a RELATIONSHIP/CONFIGURATION between elements (themselves being patterns of relationships).

 Alexander also proposed a formal description for documenting patterns that help leverage them as design tools.

 Patterns themselves are not to be used in isolation but in coherent framework called PATTERN LANGUAGE.
+Patterns work via cooperation to build up complex wholes that coexist and compete in some dynamic balance.

 According to Alexander, LIVING PATTERNS cannot be conceived but have to be mined, ie GENERATED via a GENERATIVE SEQUENCE.